Mr-Smyth/phorest-techtest-eamonn-smyth/README.md

 For this application i did not have time to complete a full documentation with images of the testing carried out.
 But see below for a summary of the testing carried out.

+All pages were checked for errors in the console, and no errors were found.

+### Manual Testing Results

+---

 <details>
 <summary>Responsivness Testing</summary>